secretstartups/handbook/support/support-global-groups/sgg-faq.html.md

    [Prioritizing work](https://about.gitlab.com/handbook/support/support-global-groups/#prioritizing-work)
    topic on the SGG main handbook page.

-## Still Uncategorized
+## Urgent Situations

-### How are emergencies and escalations handled within SGG?
+### 1. How are emergencies handled within SGG?

-#### Emergencies

-- We handle emergencies within SGG very much as we did previously.
+We handle emergencies within SGG very much as we did previously.
 When an emergency ticket arrives the on-call engineer is paged.
 The ticket will not automatically get assigned to a group.
 The SE who takes assignment of the ticket should also assign the ticket to their group.
 Regardless of the group assignment, the SE should seek help from any and all people with the skills or knowledge needed to progress and solve the ticket.

-#### Escalations
+### 2. How are escalations handled within SGG?

-- We handle escalations within SGG very much as we did previously.
+We handle escalations within SGG very much as we did previously.
 The Manager-On-Call will in general reach out first to the assigned SE to communicate the details of the escalation and to determine whether the SE is available and able to give the ticket the needed attention.
-If they are not, the manager is encouraged to seek help from the SE's group both because they may already have knowledge of the ticket and because they are very likely to respond to the request.
-Finally, as before, the manager may reach out to the rest of Support if more help is needed.
+If they are not, the manager is encouraged to seek help from the SE's group both because they might already have knowledge of the ticket and because they are very likely to respond to the request.
+As a last step, as before, the manager might reach out to the rest of Support if more help is needed.
+Finally, and perhaps most important of all, managers are expected to use their best judgment in taking the steps that they feel are most relevant to resolving the escalation quickly and efficiently.